josephmontes/VAA/README.md

 ![Screenshot 2023-08-29 225522](https://github.com/josephmontes/VAA/assets/125607783/0aa01456-74b1-4f70-b819-32711fa79a47)

-#### Likely contributing to 4-Seam Fastball usage decline is that fact that it is hit at an above average rate according to wOBA
+#### Likely contributing to 4-Seam Fastball usage decline is the fact that it is hit at an above average rate according to wOBA
    - Average wOBA is 0.320
    - Average wOBA against 4-Seam Fastballs is .352 as of mid-August 2023

 ![Screenshot 2023-08-29 225810](https://github.com/josephmontes/VAA/assets/125607783/28e91b6a-b4ef-4f3f-95b5-3b23eb7844d4)

-#### However, when 4-Seamers are broken down by their VAA, it is revealed that its wOBA signficantly decreases as its VAA approaches 0 degrees
+#### However, when 4-Seamers are broken down by their VAA, it is revealed that its wOBA signficantly decreases as its VAA approaches 0°

 ![Screenshot 2023-08-29 231032](https://github.com/josephmontes/VAA/assets/125607783/af21f4d3-00f8-4194-bd6b-6d7a5632bd99)

-- wOBA and xwOBA are plate appearance rated, so I wanted to look at a couple swing rated stats
+- wOBA and xwOBA are plate appearance rated, so I wanted to look at a some swing rated stats
-   - Whiff% increases as a 4-Seam Fastball's VAA approaches 0 degrees
+   - **Whiff%** increases as a 4-Seam Fastball's VAA approaches 0°
      - League Average Whiff % is about 21%
-   - Barrel per swing also decreases as VAA approaches 0 degrees
+   - **Barrel% (per swing)** also decreases as VAA approaches 0°
-     - League Average Barrel per swing is 3.5%
+     - League Average Barrel% per swing is 3.5%

 ![Screenshot 2023-08-29 231758](https://github.com/josephmontes/VAA/assets/125607783/cc274ac1-71ef-45aa-926a-ec9ccce8e429)

 ![Screenshot 2023-09-01 221817](https://github.com/josephmontes/VAA/assets/125607783/f0c681d2-4457-4bf0-93ab-0178baecb355)

-####  In all of these graphs, the VAA value where wOBA, xwOBA, Whiff%, Barrel per swing cross their league average thresholds is consistently around -4.5 degrees
+####  In all of these graphs, the VAA value where wOBA, xwOBA, Whiff%, Barrel% per swing cross their league average thresholds is consistently around -4.5°
-- The value -4.5 degrees will be used to differentiate above average vs. below average effectiveness for VAA on 4-Seam Fastballs
+- The value -4.5° will be used to differentiate above average vs. below average effectiveness for VAA on 4-Seam Fastballs
-   - The table below supports this by displaying the average wOBA on 4-Seam Fastballs above -4.5 degrees in VAA (1) vs. below (0)
+   - The table below supports this by displaying the average wOBA on 4-Seam Fastballs with a VAA above -4.5° (1) vs. below (0)
         - It also shows their frequency as a %

 ![Screenshot 2023-09-01 143713](https://github.com/josephmontes/VAA/assets/125607783/1725ff77-8eb9-4d14-a194-97914f342d37)

-- The table below shows that the league average VAA for 4-Seam Fastball is strongly trending towards this -4.5 degrees value
+#### The table below shows that the league average VAA for 4-Seam Fastball is strongly trending towards -4.5°

+![Screenshot 2023-08-29 235028](https://github.com/josephmontes/VAA/assets/125607783/7c540b71-5599-49a5-9fae-60d39f39eafc)

    - the column 'inches' refers to inches from the top of the zone
-   - this also shows that 4-Seam Fastballs are being thrown closer to the top of the zone each season
+   - that column shows that 4-Seam Fastballs are being thrown closer to the top of the zone each season
-   - there's a notable jump after the 2021 season
+   - there's a notable jump in VAA and pitch height after the 2021 season

-![Screenshot 2023-08-29 235028](https://github.com/josephmontes/VAA/assets/125607783/7c540b71-5599-49a5-9fae-60d39f39eafc)

-#### But are all 4-Seam Fastballs thrown at this -4.5 angle or greater the same?
+#### But are all 4-Seam Fastballs thrown at -4.5° (or greater) the same?
-   - Following the trend in the third table up, that showed fastball height increasing, I investigated how wOBA changes as VAA and fastball height change
+   - Following the trend in the table above showing 4-Seam Fastball height increasing, I investigated how wOBA changes as VAA and pitch height change
-   - The midpoint is set at .305 wOBA value from the table above
+   - The midpoint wOBA value is set at .305 to represent the average wOBA on 4-Seam Fastballs with -4.5° VAA (shown in table above)
+   - Minimum 100 pitch frequency

 ![Screenshot 2023-09-05 165702](https://github.com/josephmontes/VAA/assets/125607783/bb108dac-bc73-4f47-9399-82613ec9608c)

-- This graph shows that the 5 inches below and 5.5 inches above the strikezone is the most effective place for fastballs
+- This graph shows that the 5 inches below and 5.5 inches above the top of the strikezone is the most effective location for 4-Seam Fastballs with -4.5° VAA or greater

-#### the table below shows the wOBA for 4-Seam Fastballs in that -5 to 5.5 inch zone (1) vs. outside of that zone (0)
+#### This table shows the wOBA value for -4.5° VAA 4-Seam Fastballs inside of that -5 to 5.5 inch zone (1) vs. -4.5° VAA 4-Seam Fastballs outside of that zone (0)

 ![Screenshot 2023-09-05 170211](https://github.com/josephmontes/VAA/assets/125607783/3a8e5bdc-e03b-4a7a-92e6-a13b4787ba7a)

-- I feel like this really highlights that not all -4.5 degree 4-Seam Fastballs are the same and emphasizes the important of getting it in the top parts of the zone
+- The 65 point difference in wOBA really highlights how all -4.5° 4-Seam Fastballs are **not** the same, and it emphasizes the importance of getting it in the top parts of the zone
-- It is encouraging that 65% of fastballs thrown at -4.5 degrees or higher are already in that zone, but that leaves some room for improvement
+- Note that slightly over half of the 4-Seam Fastballs thrown with the optimal VAA are also thrown in the optimal location

 # 2. PITCHERS

 #### So who is throwing this pitch?
-- Below is the list of pitcher seasons where they threw this more effective type of 4-Seam Fastball at least 30% of the time they threw a 4-Seam Fastball from 2019- August 2023
+- Below is the list of pitcher seasons where they threw this 'optimal' 4-Seam Fastball at least 30% of the time that they threw a 4-Seam Fastball from 2019- August 2023
-   - It is divided into 2 lists: the ones who threw it effectively (32 pitcher seasons), followed by the ones who threw it ineffectively (14 pitcher seasons)
+   - This group of pitcher seasons is divided into 2 lists: the ones who threw it effectively, followed by the ones who threw it ineffectively
-   - Effective is defined as below the average 4-Seam Fastball wOBA: 0.350
+   - For a pitcher, effective is defined as below the average 4-Seam Fastball wOBA: 0.350
    - At least 600 4-Seam Fastballs thrown to stabilize wOBA
-   - Next wOBA is next year's wOBA
+   - 'Next wOBA' is that pitcher's next season's wOBA
       - '*' means that the value is from the next season that they threw a qualified amount of 4-Seam Fastballs
       - '**' means that they never threw another qualified amount of 4-Seam Fastballs, so the value is just from the next season
-   - Rate is the rate they threw this more effective 4-Seam Fastball at
+   - 'Rate' is the rate that the pitcher threw the more effective 4-Seam Fastball at out of all their 4-Seam Fastballs

 | Season | Player Name     | wOBA  | Next wOBA | Rate |
 |-----------|-----------------|-------|-----------|------|